glenhayoge/niu-icons/README.md

 Free to use under the [Attribution License](./LICENSE).
 Please credit **Niu Icons** in your project.

-Temporarily using lucide icons as placeholders.
+# Currently, this app is temporarily using [Lucide icons](https://lucide.dev/) as placeholders.

 ---